 - Basically, you were born for greatness!
 Now, by no means are we saying possession of these traits makes you perfect.
 But if this list describes you in detail, you were most certainly destined for great things.
 For you, failure is not an option.
 And while every one of us experience setbacks in our lives, failure only comes from the inability to learn from our mistakes.

 Communication, strong interpersonal skills, and the drive to get things done no matter what—these are all skills successful FMs must possess to lead their companies to the top of their industry.
 While many of these attributes can be learned, like understanding workplace technology, some people are just “born with it.”
+A good facility manager equipped with the right facility management tools can do wonders.
 What was it about yourself that helped you realize this was the career for you?
 How many items on this list describe your personality?